-There are a few items that should be set up before harvesting.
+There are a few items that should be set up before harvesting:

-Target Depth - Set an initial target depth for how deep you want the lifter wheels to go into the ground.
-After harvesting for a few yards, stop and measure actual depth the machine is digging and adjust accordingly.
-This number can be changed while harvesting as well if needed.
+Target Depth-Set an initial target depth for how deep you want the lifter wheels to go into the ground.
+After harvesting for a few yards, stop and measure the actual depth the machine is digging and adjust accordingly.
+This number can also be changed while harvesting if needed.

-Axle Setpoint - Set the height of the rear axles.
+Axle Setpoint-Set the height of the rear axles.
 Typically, this number will be set a 2" in most applications.
-For muddler conditions or situations that require more cleaning a higher setting will require the beets and climb and there for slow the beets down while going across the grab rolls.
+For muddler conditions or situations that require more cleaning, a higher setting will be required.
+Creating an incline in the cleaning bed of the harvester will cause the beets to remain in the cleaning bed for a longer period of time.

-Joystick Configuration and On/OFF- If you want to use the joystick while harvesting, pick which joystick configuration you want to use from the setting page.
-The joystick will then have to be enabled before use using the joystick toggle softkey.
+Joystick Configuration and On/OFF-If you want to use the joystick while harvesting, pick which joystick configuration you want to use from the settings page.
+The joystick will then have to be enabled before using the joystick toggle softkey.

-Depth Sensitivity- The depth sensitivity is how fast the system will react to depth reading given by the wands.
+Depth Sensitivity-The depth sensitivity is how fast the system will react to depth reading given by the wands.
 We suggest setting the depth sensitivity on the setting page to 5 to start with and then adjusting to personal preferences or conditions while harvesting to reach a desired machine response.

-End Raise On/Off - The end raise function lifts the rear axles all the way up when "END ROW" mode is entered.
-With the end raise function off the axle will remain in place at the end of each pass.
+End Raise On/Off-The end raise function lifts the rear axles all the way up when "END ROW" mode is entered.
+With the end raise function off, the axle will remain in place at the end of each pass.